 It is also used for transforming the ground point on the sheet at the beginning of the survey so that the plotted point and ground station are in the same vertical line.

 The upper arm is set on the table while the plumb bob on the lower arm corresponds to the ground point.

-It is used to ensure that the table is levelled properly.
-The spirit level is placed at two perpendicular positions to as certain that it is levelled.
+It is used to ensure that the table is leveled properly.
+The spirit level is placed at two perpendicular positions to ascertain that it is leveled.